WKFO: Acquisition by Lightner Communications

-Shortly before Christmas of 2020, the station began playing an all-Christmas music format, promoting a survey at www.radioarmstrong.com, which solicited feedback from listeners regarding the station's future, as far as music, news and local sports.
+Shortly before Christmas 2020, the station began playing an all-Christmas music format, promoting a survey at www.radioarmstrong.com, which solicited feedback from listeners regarding the station's future, as far as music, news and local sports.
 In a story that ran in the December 30, 2020 issue of the Leader-Times, Lightner Communications, a Blair County-based company, announced that they were controlling programming of WTYM through a time-brokerage agreement.
 Since Christmas, WTYM played a continuous loop promoting the online survey and that a decision on programming would be made on Monday, January 25, 2021.
 One day prior, the station began playing a format of classic hits and billing itself as 103.7 the River, with the radioarmstrong.com web address redirecting to a specific page on the lightnercommunications.com website.

 On June 10, 2021, the license was transferred from Family Life Media to Lightner Communications.
 Operations were moved back to the station's transmitter site in North Buffalo Township.
-The former studio building co-located with the church was later razed.